Breezy (album)

-Breezy is the tenth studio album by American singer Chris Brown, released on June 24, 2022, as the follow-up to his 2019 album Indigo.
+Breezy is the tenth studio album by the American singer Chris Brown, released on June 24, 2022, as the follow-up to his 2019 album Indigo.
 The artists featured on the album are Lil Wayne, Anderson .Paak, Blxst, Lil Baby, H.E.R., EST Gee, Wizkid, Jack Harlow, Tory Lanez, Fivio Foreign, Ella Mai, Yung Bleu, Capella Grey, Lil Durk, Davido, and Bryson Tiller.

 An R&B album blended with trap music and soul, Breezy predominantly explores romantic, sexual, swaggering and melancholic themes.
 The album debuted at number four on the US Billboard 200 and was certified gold by the Recording Industry Association of America (RIAA).
 Breezy was preceded by three singles; "Iffy", "WE (Warm Embrace)" and "Call Me Every Day", with the latter achieving the highest commercial success among them.
 At the 65th Grammy Awards, the deluxe edition of Breezy was nominated for Best R&B Album.

 Background and recording

 Chris Brown started working on Breezy simultaneously with the release of his ninth studio album Indigo.
 The singer said in July 2021, while working on Breezy, that he wanted to make some "really endearing music" that "talk to women's soul".
 In February 2022, he stated on his Instagram account that the album would contain some pure R&B material.
 Brown later expressed his desire to portray "a different type of love mixed with heartbreak" in some of Breezy’s songs.
 The recording sessions for Breezy ended during the first days of June 2022.
 According to Brown, during the album's work he recorded almost 250 songs.
 The title of the album makes a reference to his stage nickname.
 During an interview with Big Boy, one week before Breezys release, the singer said that the project is more targeted towards his female audience.